tapis-project/documentation/source/technical/workflows/archives.rst

 --------

 Archives are the storage mechanisms for pipeline results.
-Without an archive, the results produced by each task will be permanently deleted the the end of each pipeline run.
+Without an archive, the results produced by each task will be permanently deleted at the end of each pipeline run.
 By default, archiving occurs at the end of a pipeline run when all tasks have reached a terminal state.

 Archive Attributes Table